eis/minimal-di/README.md

 Reasoning
 ---------

 This was created out of need for simple DI.
-Guice is 600kt, Weld CDI is 3M of files, and Spring is even more.
-Even PicoContainer is 317kt.
+Guice weighs 600kt, Weld CDI 3M, and Spring even more.
+Even PicoContainer weighs 317kt.
 That's not what I needed - I needed a very simple DI system that would just implement the basic features and nothing more, with few simple classes.
 This is it.